 As Hearing Care Professionals, all we can say is, yikes!
 We already know that most people wait far too long to take care of their hearing.
 But finding hearing care prioritized under non-essential procedures like cosmetic surgery is a little heart-breaking, even for us.
 (Nevermind us thinking a free hearing test might be a little more inviting than that other health check!)

-But beyond that, we find it hard to think of a single thing that can revitalize a person’s life — and yes, make them appear more youthful — than treating hearing loss.
+We find it hard to think of a single thing that can revitalize a person's life — and yes, make them appear more youthful — than treating hearing loss.

 Losing Your Connection

-One in four say they do not want to interact with someone who has trouble hearing and continuously asks them to repeat themselves (saying things like “Huh?”
+One in four people say they do not want to interact with someone who has trouble hearing and continuously asks them to repeat themselves (saying things like “Huh?”
 “Sorry, say again” and “What did you say?”).
 However, only 15 percent of respondents believe others react the same way when they are the ones asking others to repeat themselves.

-As for wearing hearing aids, respondents were less optimistic about other’s opinions of them, fearing they would look old or “kind dorky.”
+As for wearing hearing aids, respondents were less optimistic about other’s opinions of them, fearing they would look old or “kind of dorky.”
 The truth is, today’s hearing aids are so discreet, they tend to go entirely unnoticed.
 As one of our Hearing Care Professionals put it, “People really don’t notice hearing aids.
 What they do notice is when you’re not following along with the conversation.”

 And it’s true.
 People notice the spark in your eye when you’re fully in the moment.
 They notice confidence, energy, and great communication.
 So while hearing health care may not provide the exact same confidence boost as a cosmetic tweak, it can put a spring in your step that you and others will notice right away.
 And unlike cosmetic surgery, trying out hearing aids is non-invasive, easy and free.